kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I wonder now if they got high with whatever was in my car too.
 - It might be useful to track them down.
 - She was Finnish, he was German.
 She was much older than him.
 - Whenever I'm feeling a little bit paranoid, I wonder if she knew what was going on.
 There is a strong Finnish connection with the trumpet teacher, [something that Trish Penny said](../2022/march.md#conservatory-open-day) that first time we went walking and she was there.
-She had a ukelele and sang Back to Black.
+- She had a ukelele and sang Back to Black like I did in 2007 on Halloween.
 - She blinks weirdly at me while she's singing the song.

 !!! info